cakeng/ASPEN/README.md

 This is the proof-of-concept CPU implementation of ASPEN used for the NeurIPS'23 paper **"ASPEN: Breaking Operator Barriers for Efficient Parallelization of Deep Neural Networks"**.  [[OpenReview Link](https://openreview.net/forum?id=eTp4RetK74)]

 Below is a poster description of our work.
-You can find a more detailed presentation slide deck and the full paper in the following link. [[NeurIPS 2023 Link](https://neurips.cc/virtual/2023/poster/70957)]
+You can find a more detailed presentation slide deck and the full paper in the following link.
+(Requires NeurIPS 2023 Login) [[NeurIPS 2023 Link](https://neurips.cc/virtual/2023/poster/70957)]

 ![NeurIPS23_ASPEN_Poster_Small.png](./NeurIPS23_ASPEN_Poster_Small.png)